emqx/emqx-docs/en_US/getting-started/dashboard-ee.md

 SELECT payload.x as x FROM "message.publish" WHERE topic =~ 't/a'
 ```

-The Rule Engine uses the **Events** to process the built-in events of EMQX. the built-in events provide more sophisticated message control and client action processing capabilities, which can be used in the message arrival records of QoS 1 and QoS 2, the device up and down line records and other businesses.
+The Rule Engine uses the **Events** to process the built-in events of EMQX. the built-in events provide more sophisticated message control and client action processing capabilities, which can be used in the message arrival records of QoS 1 and QoS 2, the device up and down line records, and other businesses.

-1. Select the client connected event, filter the device with Username 'emqx' and select the connection information:
+1. Select the client connected event, filter the device with Username 'emqx', and select the connection information:

 <!-- end list -->